Landfill Methane Gas Testing

 What is Soil-Gas?

 Soil-gas is the vapor phase substance that exists within the pore spaces of soil grains underground.
 In scenarios where liquid phase toxins are dumped into the ground, chemicals migrate into the soil to great depths.
 Consequently, the liquid phase contamination can change phases, into vapors.
 And as a result, the vapor phase contamination can migrate even farther.
 The true danger of vapor phase migration is its ability to creep through building foundations and microscopic pathways in concrete walls.

 For example, a restaurant existing above a former landfill gas contamination site can be infiltrated with methane, along with other VOCs.
-And the exposure to such vapors and carcinogens pose a health and combustion risk to the occupants inside.
+And exposure to such vapors and carcinogens poses a health and combustion risk to the occupants inside.
 For this reason, landfill methane gas testing monitors are required to ensure the health and safety of residents around dumping sites.

 What is Landfill Gas